 Bluegrass Legend Alice Gerrard - Special DC Album Release Show

-Free Dirt Records, the Hamlin Street Diner, and the Folklore Society of Great Washington present bluegrass legend Alice Gerrard live in concert (with special guests) in Washington, DC on September 22!
+Free Dirt Records, the Hamlin Street Diner, the Folklore Society of Greater Washington, and Bluegrass Country Radio present bluegrass legend Alice Gerrard live in concert (with special guests) in Washington, DC on September 22!
 Join us in Northwest, DC at Pierce Hall at All Souls Unitarian Church to celebrate the newly unearthed Hazel Dickens & Alice Gerrard recordings 'Sing Me Back Home: The DC Tapes, 1965-1969'.
 Sourced from Alice's private archive, the recordings invite us to witness the creative process of Hazel & Alice--just two voices and a handful of instruments working out arrangements at home.
 How better to celebrate the release of these never-before-heard tapes than to return to the very space where, in 1965, the duo recorded their debut album for Folkways, 'Who's That Knocking?
 And Other Bluegrass Music'.
 Alice Gerrard will be joined by the next generation of traditional musicians including Joseph Dejarnette, who co-produced the new album, as well as acclaimed old-time duo Jake Blount & Tatiana Hargreaves who will kick off the evening with an opening set.

 DATE: Saturday, September 22